inbucket/demo.inbucket.org/README.md

 5. Create a GCP project, and enable the [compute engine API]
 6. Add your SSH key to the project to permit ansible VM access
 7. Create a [service account] with Compute Admin role
+8. Create & download JSON credentials from Service Account `keys` tab
-8. Place JSON credentials for the account into `gcp-credentials.json`
+9. Place JSON credentials for the account into `gcp-credentials.json`
-9. Update `production.yml` to reflect your desired GCP project ID, region, and zone.
+10. Update `production.yml` to reflect your desired GCP project ID, region, and zone.
-10. Run `./apply-production`
+11. Run `./apply-production`
-11. Use [VM instances] to find the External IP for `inbucket-demo-vm`
+12. Use [VM instances] to find the External IP for `inbucket-demo-vm`

 See also: http://inbucket.org/